Yaroslava Plaviuk: Cultural work

 Yaroslava Plaviuk made a significant contribution to the formation of self-consciousness in order to support the national idea of Ukrainians abroad and at home, and to preserve the cultural heritage of Ukraine.
 She was one of the organizers of nominal scholarships for Ukrainian students and orphans from the Montreal Department of the Public Service of Ukrainian Canadians "Help Ukraine", where she cared for the victims of the Chernobyl disaster.

 She patronized the Ivanovo district organization of the Olena Teliha Women's Society.
 She was involved in arranging sponsorship for the annual Ukrainian literary and artistic competition for the best performance of Olena Telihi's works "To continue to go one way", held among the students of Ukraine.

-In 2013, Yaroslava Plaviuk transferred to the Central State CinePhotoPhono Archives of Ukraine material related to the musical heritage of composer Bogdan Vesolovsky and singer Antin Derbysh.
+In 2013, Yaroslava Plaviuk transferred to the Central State CinePhotoPhono Archive of Ukraine (now Central State Audiovisual and Electronic Archive) materials related to the musical heritage of composer Bohdan Vesolovsky and singer Antin Derbysh.

 On 21 January 2018, Yaroslava Plaviuk spoke at events commemorating the 100th anniversary of the Ukrainian People's Republic in Toronto.
 She called to preserve the independence of Ukraine and to build a strong democratic European country.